oliviercreurer/compass/README.md

 Compass assumes a stereo source by default.
 If using a mono source:

-- head to the system-wide `params` menu once Compass is loaded and change your input source accordingly
+- head to the system-wide `PARAMS` menu once Compass is loaded and change your input source accordingly
-- be sure to plug your source into the _left_ input
+- be sure to plug your source into [input 1](https://monome.org/docs/norns/play/)
-- set proper monitoring in Norns' `system/audio` settings
+- set proper monitoring in Norns' `SYSTEM/AUDIO` settings

 By default, Compass records your audio source into two 64s buffers, though a smaller recording window can be set if desired.
 With a stereo source, each input is paired with a buffer; with a mono source, the input is recorded to both buffers.
 Stereo effects are then possible with either source type as the read/write heads for each buffer can be split apart by various commands.